john89521/john89521/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on stuff.
+- 🔭 I’m currently working on GitHub Foundations
-- 🌱 I’m currently learning GitHub
 - 👯 I’m looking to collaborate on open source documentation
 - 🤔 I’m looking for help with Git
 - 💬 Ask me about MadCap Flare